kYangLi/airss4vasp/README.md

 :-|:-|:-
 SEED_NAME         | Char  | AIRSS seed name.
 TASK_NAME         | Char  | A4V task name.
-INTEL_MODULE      | Char  | Intel Module load command, if you are using Intel lib for VASP.
+PROG_MODULE       | Char  | Module load command, if you are using some module lib for VASP.
 VASP_PROG         | Char  | Path of VASP executive program.
 NODES_NUM         | Int   | Total Nodes number used in task.
 CORES_PER_NODE    | Int   | The number of cores of each nodes in your machine(or you want to use).